Suchomimus: Discovery and naming

-The holotype, MNN GDF500, was found in the Tegama Beds of the Elrhaz Formation.
-It consists of a partial skeleton lacking the skull.
+All known fossil specimens were recovered from the Tegama Beds of the Elrhaz Formation and are now housed in the paleontological collections of the Musée National Boubou Hama in Niamey.
+The holotype, catalogued as MNN GDF500, consists of a partial skeleton lacking the skull.
 It contains three neck ribs, parts of fourteen dorsal (back) vertebrae, ten dorsal ribs, gastralia (or "belly ribs"), pieces of three sacral vertebrae, parts of twelve caudal (tail) vertebrae, chevrons (bones that form the underside of the tail), a scapula (shoulder blade), a coracoid, a partial forelimb, most of the pelvis (hip bone), and parts of a hindlimb.
-The spinal column was largely articulated, the remainder consisted of disarticulated bones.
-Parts of the skeleton had been exposed on the desert surface and had suffered erosion damage.
-Additionally, several specimens have been assigned as paratypes: MNN GDF 501 to 508 include a snout, a quadrate from the back of the skull, three dentaries (tooth-bearing bones of the lower jaw), an axis (second neck vertebra), a rear cervical vertebra, and a rear dorsal vertebra.
-MNN GDF 510 to MNN GDF 511 comprise two caudal vertebrae.
-All of the original Suchomimus fossils are housed in the palaeontological collection of the Musée National du Niger.
-The initial description of Suchomimus was preliminary.
-In 2007, the furcula (wishbone)—found during an expedition in 2000—was described in detail.
+Other notable specimens are also mentioned in the paper describing the taxon.
+Specimens MNN GDF 501 to 508 include a snout, a quadrate from the back of the skull, three dentaries (tooth-bearing bones of the lower jaw), an axis (second neck vertebra), a rear cervical vertebra, and a rear dorsal vertebra.
+Specimens MNN GDF510 and 511 consist of two caudal vertebrae.
+In the same article, Sereno and colleagues also reported additional bones and teeth attributed to this dinosaur, though their catalogue numbers were not specified.
+Although Suchomimus is among the best-known spinosaurids anatomically, its original description remains relatively brief.